kioku-project/kioku/README.md

 > [!WARNING]
 > The example environment file is populated with default values, be sure to change all values before using the application in production!

-finally, start frontend and backend using docker compose
+Finally, start frontend and backend using docker compose
 ```
 docker compose up
 ```